-Social Security Disability Status
+Disability Requirements, Disability Status

 How to Appeal a disability claim denial from Social Security

-It is important to always remember that all appeals for social security disability and SSI have a sixty-day appeal period and this is not negotiable with SSA.
+It is important to always remember that all appeals for Social Security Disability and SSI have a sixty-day appeal period and this is not negotiable with SSA.
 Appeal requests that are received outside the deadline date will generally not be accepted by the social security administration (unless "good cause" for the late appeal can be shown, such as a medical emergency), meaning that a claimant who files late will probably have to start over with a new disability application.

-The Social Security appeals process consists of four levels, ranging from reconsideration requests to federal court.
+The Social Security appeals process consists of four primary levels, ranging from reconsideration requests to federal court.
 The first appeal is known as a request for reconsideration, and once you fill out and return your appeal paperwork, your claim will be sent back to the same state agency responsible for Social Security medical decisions for another decision.
 This is the agency at which a disability examiner rendered a decision on your initial disability application and in most states it is known as DDs, or disability determination services.

 At DDS, after your appeal request is received by the social security office, a different disability examiner will review your reconsideration claim.
-However, your claim will be decided using the same rules and regulations as the initial social security disability or SSI claim.
+However, your claim will be decided using the same rules and regulations as the initial Social Security Disability or SSI claim.
 This accounts for why most reconsideration appeals are also denied.

-If your reconsideration is denied (currently 87 percent of such appeals are denied), you may request a hearing before an administrative law judge.
+If your reconsideration is denied (currently 87-89 percent of such appeals are denied), you may request a hearing before an administrative law judge.
 Often a hearing is your best chance of receiving a disability allowance, because an administrative law judge, while bound by the same rules and regulations as the state disability agency, has much more room for independent interpretation of the medical evidence.

 Also, the judge will receive professional input from the disability attorney representing your case, should you choose to appear with representation, as well as any medical or vocational experts that the judge has chosen to have appear (one of your attorney's jobs will be to respond to hypothetical situations brought up by one of these experts, or to cross examine the testimony that they deliver to the judge).